nsidc/earthaccess/README.md

 * Regenerate CMR tokens (used for restricted datasets)

-## Searching for data
+### **Searching for data**

 Once we have selected our dataset we can search for the data granules using *doi*, *short_name* or *concept_id*.
-If are not sure or we don't know how to search for a particular dataset we can start with the "searching for data" tutorial or through the [Earthdata search portal](https://search.earthdata.nasa.gov/).
-For a complete list of search parameters we can use visit the API extended documentation.
+If we are not sure or we don't know how to search for a particular dataset, we can start with the "searching for data" tutorial or through the [Earthdata search portal](https://search.earthdata.nasa.gov/).
+For a complete list of search parameters we can use visit the extended API documentation.

 ```python